“Voorand hits people’s body and soul” – London Jazz News

 “Voorand’s interpretations ranged from whispers, jests and romantic murmurs to smooth, intimate storytelling.
 Even untranslated language was clear.”Allaboutjazz

-Voorand has produced seven albums, four of which have been recognized at the Estonian Music Awards and her latest album has been released by legendary label ACT:
+Voorand has produced seven albums, four of which have been recognized at the Estonian Music Awards.
+Her latest album has been released by the legendary label ACT.

 Kadri Voorand Trio Kosmoloogiline etüüd 2012

 Estonian Voices Ole hea 2014 (Jazz Album of the Year 2015)

 Kadri Voorand Quartet Armupurjus 2016 (Jazz Album of the Year 2017, Europe Jazz Media Top 10)